johnkerl/miller/docs6b/docs/reference-dsl-user-defined-functions.md

 * Functions may be defined and called either within `mlr put` or `mlr put`.

 * Functions have read access to `$`-variables and `@`-variables but may not modify them.
-See also :ref:`cookbook-memoization-with-oosvars` for an example.
+See also [Memoization with out-of-stream variables](misc-examples.md#memoization-with-out-of-stream-variables) for an example.

 * Argument values may be reassigned: they are not read-only.

 * When a return value is not implicitly returned, this results in a return value of absent-null.
 (In the example above, if there were records for which the argument to `f` is non-numeric, the assignments would be skipped.)
 See also the section on [xxxx](reference-main-null-data.md).

-* See the section on :ref:`reference-dsl-local-variables` for information on scope and extent of arguments, as well as for information on the use of local variables within functions.
+* See the section on [Local variables](reference-dsl-variables.md#local-variables) for information on scope and extent of arguments, as well as for information on the use of local variables within functions.

-* See the section on :ref:`reference-dsl-expressions-from-files` for information on the use of `-f` and `-e` flags.
+* See the section on [Expressions from files](reference-dsl-syntax.md#expressions-from-files) for information on the use of `-f` and `-e` flags.

 ## User-defined subroutines